FatoomRe/Calm-Attack/README.md

 # Calm Attack 👾⚔️☁️

-Welcome to **Calm Attack**, a Flutter-based mobile application designed to assist individuals experiencing panic attacks.
+Welcome to **Calm Attack**, an open-source Flutter-based mobile application designed to assist individuals experiencing panic attacks.
 This app offers a variety of exercises aimed at helping users calm down and regain control.
 ## Table of Contents

 - [Features](#features)